 If the manuscript is published, COI information will be communicated in a statement within the published work.

 COI in Industry-Sponsored Research

 Authors whose manuscripts are submitted for publication must declare all relevant sources of funding in support of the preparation of a manuscript.
 WCRJ requires full disclosure of financial support as to whether it is from the tobacco industry, the pharmaceutical or any other industry, government agencies, or any other source.
-This information should be included in the Acknowledgements section of the manuscript.
+This information should be included in the Acknowledgements section of the manuscript (see Instructions for authors).

 Authors are required to specify sources of funding for the study and to indicate whether or not the text was reviewed by the sponsor prior to submission, i.e., whether the study was written with full investigator access to all relevant data and whether the sponsor exerted editorial influence over the written text.
 This information should be included in the cover letter.
 In addition to the disclosure of direct financial support to the authors or their laboratory and prior sponsor-review of the paper, submitting authors are asked to disclose all relevant consultancies within the 12 months prior to submission, since the views expressed in the contribution could be influenced by the opinions they have expressed privately as consultants.
 This information should be included in the Acknowledgments section of the manuscript.

-In the event that a previously undisclosed potential competing interest for an author of a published paper comes to the attention of the editors and is subsequently confirmed with the authors, the undeclared interest will be published as an erratum in a future issue.
+In the event that a previously undisclosed potential competing interest for an author of a published paper comes to the attention of the editors and is subsequently confirmed with the authors, the undeclared interest will be published as an erratum in a future volume of the journal.